echristina/NLP-Projects/Text_Classification_ESL/README.md

 This project creates an end-to-end classification system using a corpus of HTML documents scrapped from the Lang-8 language learning website.
 We build a classifier to distinguish English text written by Lang-8 users whose native language (L1) is another European language (French and Spanish) from those written by L1 speakers of East Asian languages (Japanese, Korean, and Mandarin Chinese).

 ### Acknowledgment
-- This repository contains a group project completed to meet the requirement of UBC-MDS CL.
+- This is an academic project.
 - Please note that due to privacy issues, we do not provide the dataset.
 - I thank my team members for allowing me to make this project public.

-### Contents
-- The codes are organized in `Text_Classification_ESL.ipynb`.

-The members of this group are:
+- The members of this group are:

      Christina Park
      Daniel Cheng